opsdroid/opsdroid/docs/maintaining/making-a-release.md

 Keep a note of what the new version will be as it will be needed later.

-### Generate release text
+### GENERATE RELEASE TEXT:

 We use [Release Drafter](https://github.com/marketplace/actions/release-drafter) to automatically draft our next release using GitHub Releases.

 Release Drafter will create a draft release with the release notes automatically populated based on the titles of each PR that has been merged since the last release and grouped together using the labels `enhancement`, `bug` and `documentation`.

-You need to review these notes to ensure all PRs have suitable titles and have been grouped successfully.
+You need to review these notes to ensure all PRs have suitable titles and the same have been grouped successfully.
 If there are any issues then edit the release and manually make corrections.

 Release Drafter also assumes the next release will be a minor version change, if this is not the case then update the release title and tag to match the version number you decided on earlier.

-### Publish the release
+### PUBLISH THE RELEASE

 Once you are happy with the release notes click "Publish release" on the draft.